OpenEvalProject/evals/manuscripts/elife-77628/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/77628/elife-77628-fig1-v2.jpg)

-**Figure 1.:** Copiphora gorgonensis.(A) Location of the ear in the foreleg with a smaller panel illustrating the ear canal extending from the prothorax (acoustic spiracle) to the femoro-tibial “knee” joint through the foreleg.
+**Figure 1.:** (A) Location of the ear in the foreleg with a smaller panel illustrating the ear canal extending from the prothorax (acoustic spiracle) to the femoro-tibial “knee” joint through the foreleg.
 (B) 3D reconstruction of the tympanal organ of C. gorgonensis, showing external and internal structures.
 Inset in the upper right corner shows a cross section through the ear, inset in the lower left corner shows a lateral view of the crista acustica with sensory cells.
 EC = ear canal, TP = tympanal plate, ATM = anterior tympanal membrane, PTM posterior tympanal membrane, PEC = posterior ear canal division AEC = anterior ear canal division, CA = crista Acustica, AV = auditory vesicle.
 APC = anterior pinnal cavity, PPC = posterior pinnal cavity; (C) 3D anatomy of the ear, with pinnae present, removed, and pinnal cavity volumes; (D) Examples of cuticular pinnae of various katydids from three ensiferan subfamilies: (L–R): C. gorgonensis (Conocephalinae), Conocephalus fuscus (Conocephalinae), Eubliastes aethiops (Pseudophyllinae), Ischnomela gracilis (Pseudophyllinae), Arachnoscelis arachnoides (Meconematinae), and Supersonus aequoreus (Meconematinae).

 At the external auditory input, many katydid species (>65%, Cigliano et al., 2021) possess cuticular pinnae (also referred to as folds, flaps or tympanal covers) partially enclosing one or both of their tympana within an air cavity.
 Morphologies of cuticular pinnae vary greatly between species (Figure 1C and D), but their role(s) remain unclear.
 Before experimental evidence of the dual input system in katydids was published (Jonsson et al., 2016; Michelsen et al., 1994), early observations suggested that pinnae aid in determining the direction of sound (Bailey and Stephen, 1978; Autrum, 1963; Autrum, 1942; Autrum, 1940).
 Others suggested that pinnae are merely protective structures sheltering the fragile tympanum (Pumphrey, 1940; Lewis, 1974b).
 Subsequently, several authors tested Autrum’s hypothesis using electrophysiological techniques and could not demonstrate a role for the pinnae in directional hearing, and instead showed that ear sensitivity depends on sound directed to acoustic spiracles (Lewis, 1974a; Lewis, 1974b; Nocke, 1975; Eisner and Popov, 1978; Hill and Oldfield, 1981; Hoffmann and Jatho, 1995; Michelsen and Nocke, 1974; Shen, 1993).
 Lewis, 1974b was the first to suggest a role for the pinnae in maintaining a high sensitivity of the organ at high frequencies.
 Studies of ultrasonic rainforest Pseudophyllinae provided more evidence of principal sound reception for conspecific communication using the external tympanal input instead of their exceptionally small spiracle sizes (Mason et al., 1991).
 It was reported that diffraction of very short wavelengths along the pinnal cavity entrances (or slits, Figure 1B) produced the strongest responses when stimuli was presented directly opposite the cavity entrances, and weakest contralaterally to the same stimuli.
 This difference in intensity between the two ears potentially contributes to directional orientation in rainforest katydids.